Picture this: A tenant is subject to a fixed term tenancy. The

 read article

-Martelli McKegg partnership.
-Lewis brings to the firm a
+Martelli McKegg welcomes Lewis Grant to the team

 By - 19 Nov 2012